bashawhm/taft/README.md

 - Complex expressions (register spilling)                     NOT DONE
 - (optional) Arrays (L-value, R-value, parameters, nonlocal)  PARTIAL (Integer array support)

-Other things not implimented, but not referenced above:
+Other things not implimented and not referenced above:
 - Uninary minus
 - nesting of array indexing